no1xsyzy/fyp/final.md

 The program in [@lst:hwserver-sinpl] contains four lines.
   The first line starts an HTTP server in start stage.
-    It will bind to port 80 on all interfaces ("`@0.0.0.0:80`") The request reader and response writer is passed in one message to net `solve`.
+    It will bind to port 80 on all interfaces ("`@0.0.0.0:80`") The request reader and response writer is passed in one message to net "`solve`".
-  The second line creates a `write` module and writes to the writer from message.
+  The second line creates a "`write`" module and writes to the writer from message.
   The third line supplies the write module with the string "Hello World".
   The fourth line closes the writer.